7LPdWcaW/GrowTracker-Android/README.md

 Welcome to grow tracker.
 This is a utility app designed for gardening and tracking various parameters of your grow.

+# Discontinuation

+As of 2020, major version 2 of the app is in maintenance mode, meaning only critical bugs will be fixed.
+All further development is reserved for major version 3 of the application which will eventually replace this.
+[Read more here](https://github.com/7LPdWcaW/GrowTracker-Android/issues/206)

 # Install

 [![GitHub release (latest SemVer)](https://img.shields.io/github/v/release/7LPdWcaW/GrowTracker-Android?label=latest%20version&sort=semver)](https://github.com/7LPdWcaW/GrowTracker-Android/releases)